'I Chose To Stay Alive,' Says Russian Journalist Who Faked His Death

 It added that the perpetrator of the assassination attempt had been detained and its organizers "discovered."
 "We count on understanding by Ukraine's international partners and support for our country as it resists Russia's hybrid acts."

-Authorities also released a video that they said showed a financial transaction between Babchenko's alleged, would-be assassin and the organizer.
+Authorities also released a video that they said showed a financial transaction between Babchenko's alleged would-be assassin and the organizer.

 Arsen Avakov, Ukraine's interior minister, told The Guardian that he was surprised and confused by the response of international organizations "that we 'misled society.'
 Did you really want Babchenko to have been killed?"
 He said Ukrainian security services and law enforcement agencies would not "be guided by public opinion."